 Alex watched the Mustang disappear in the distance, then he turned and looked at the others who had been left behind.
 Some were grumbling that they hadn’t been able to go in the only working vehicle, while others turned and plodded back toward the building.

-For a moment, Alex was undecided about what to do.
+Alex was undecided about what to do.
 Head toward Melissa’s office or toward home?
 He couldn’t do both.
 They were in opposite directions.

 “What are you going to do?”
 Jack, a man who worked in Alex’s office, asked him.